<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1269321669886585&amp;ev=PageView&amp;noscript=1">

 Inside Frequency Control

-Posted by Bliley Technologies on Jun 15, 2016 9:48:18 AM
+Posted by Bliley Technologies on Jun 19, 2024 9:00:00 AM

-Satellite_frequency_bands.jpgWhat is the Ka-Band System?
+satellite frequency bandsWhat Is the Ka-Band System?

 The Ka-band includes the frequencies of 26.5-40GHz.
 The Ka-band is part of the K band of the microwave band of the electromagnetic spectrum.
 The symbol "Ka" stands for "K-above," meaning the band directly above the K-band.
-You can learn more about Ka-Band systems here.
+You can learn more about Ka-band systems here.

-What is the Ku-Band System?
+What Is the Ku-Band System?

 The Ku-band includes the frequencies of 12-18 GHz.
 The symbol "Ku" stands for "K-under" or the band directly below the K band.
-You can learn more about Ku-Band systems here.
+You can learn more about Ku-band systems here.

-Ka/Ku-Band Architectures Characteristics
+Ka/Ku-Band Architecture Characteristics

 • Phase noise is introduced by frequency local oscillators.